India 02.04.2014 Transindus

 Comprising 23 carriages in total, it is home to two superb restaurants that are not only sumptuously decorated, but also known for serving exquisite food.
 Plus, there are several lounges and bars, where you can relax with a drink and watch the spectacular Indian scenery sip by.

-The train offers five itineraries in total, each of which are exclusive to this particular locomotive.
+The train offers a selection of four itineraries, each of which are exclusive to this particular locomotive.
 These give you the opportunity to visit some of the most famous destinations in the country, including the 'Pink City' of Jaipur and Agra, home of the Taj Mahal.

 What to expect on board